• Skip to primary navigation

 • Salt

 • Curry Powder: any curry powder will work.
-For a milder taste, use Japanese curry powder or Indian curry powder for a stronger taste.
+Use Japanese curry powder for a mild flavor or Indian curry powder for a stronger taste.

 Coconut Curry Sauce